gyao852/PhippsPassServer/README.md

 $ docker build -t phipps-passes .
 ```

-#### Deployment via AWS Beanstalk
+#### Deployment via AWS Beanstalk & AWS RDS
+TODO: Add images
 With the provided DockerFile template, we can easily create a Docker image of the entire project to be deploy onto any virtual machine.
 For demonstration purposes, one such example can be done via Amazon Web Service's Beanstalk.
-The following instructions explain a thorough process of deployment.
+The following instructions explain a thorough process of deployment via AWS Beanstalk, and AWS RDS.

 Note: the domain phippsconservatory.xyz is used in the following examples, and is necessary for later SSL certificate to achieve https.
 If you are a CMU IS student, please contact georgeY852@gmail.com to have access to this domain for future testing.

-TODO
+Setting up Remote Database with Relational Database Service
+1. Log into AWS, and select RDS
+2. Click on 'Create database'
+3. Any of the engine options should work, but for current development PostgreSQL has been used
+4. Make sure to check the bottom option 'Only enable options eligible for RDS Free Usage Tier' to ensure you are using only free-tier option
+5. If you selected PostgreSQL in the last step, for consistency sake select an engine version above 10.x+.
+Provide a 'DB instance identifier', 'Master username" and 'Master password'.
+Please make sure to save these values somewhere accessible for future use
+6. Assuming Postgres was used as the engine, the end DATABASE_URL would be in this format: postgresql://<Master_username>:<master_password>@<endpoint> where endpoint will be available after creation (may take a few minutes)

+Setting up Elastic Bean Stalk Environment
+1. Log into AWS, and select Elastic Bean Stalk
+2. In the top right hand side, click on Create New Application and give it a name and description
+3. For this new application, start by creating a new environment by choosing choose Web Server Environment
+4. You will asked to give a name, and sub-domain under elasticbeanstalk.com.
+5 Under Base Configuration, choose preconfigured system and add choose Docker as your platform
+6. Before clicking on ‘Create environment’, upload a ZIP of the following contents: Dockerfile (renamed from Dockerfile TEMPLATE), requirements.txt, and /app folder
+7. Click on 'Create Environment', and the server and a vm should spin for hosting the service.
+By default, it should use the free-tier micro instance machines

 #### Miscellaneous Commands